gruntjs/grunt-contrib-jasmine/README.md

 #### AMD Support

-Includes a SpecRunner template customized for use with AMD modules and requirejs.
+Supports AMD tests via the [grunt-template-jasmine-requirejs](https://github.com/jsoverson/grunt-template-jasmine-requirejs) module

 #### Customize your SpecRunner with your own template

-Supply your own underscore template to automatically build your SpecRunner custom to your use.
+Supply your templates that will be used to automatically build the SpecRunner.

 #### Example application usage